 Following graduate school, Abby worked in Baltimore studying under certified manual therapists and working with the Baltimore Ballet and Symphony which strengthened her awareness of postural strengthening for performance.
 She also worked in tandem with NY Guild certified Pilates instructors and still uses this knowledge in exercises with her patients.

-Over the past 15 years, Abby has worked closely with athletes ranging from grade school to professional level, including the Olympic level.
+For over 20 years, Abby has worked closely with athletes ranging from grade school to professional level, including the Olympic level.
 Her experiences and course work over the years have allowed her to develop a strong knowledge in manual therapy, exercises for injury prevention and recovery and perfecting form for recreational and competitive activities.
 Through extensive treatments and watching hundreds of runners and triathletes at various levels, she has become known for gait analysis and correction.
 She has come to realize that correction of form and muscle imbalances are crucial to not only recovering from injury but preventing them from happening again.

 When not working, Abby is a runner herself.
 She competes in local races throughout the year and also chases around her two small children.